Easy 3 Ingredient Self-Rising Flour Biscuits

 Instructions

-- Add about 3/4 cup of the cold milk into your flour and butter mixture and stir using a spoon or rubber spatula, not a whisk, just until the flour is incorporated, about 10-15 seconds.
+- Add the cold milk or buttermilk starting with the smaller amount listed (175 grams/ ¾ cup) into the bowl and stir with a spoon or a silicone spatula just until combined.
+This should only take a few turns.
+The dough will be pretty wet and sticky.
 Add more milk as needed to bring the consistency to a very thick batter.
-You want it thin enough that it could not be rolled out like a dough, but still very thick.
-See the video above for the right consistency.
-I usually need 1 cup, but you may need a little more or a little less.
-Do not over-mix your batter or you will have tough biscuits.
+You want it thin enough that it could not be rolled out like a dough but still very thick.

-- Using a 2 oz scoop or a 1/4 cup measuring cup, scoop out your biscuits into a cast iron skillet or onto a sheet pan lined with parchment paper.
+- Using a 2 ounce scoop or a ¼ cup measuring cup, scoop out your biscuits into the cast iron skillet or onto a sheet pan lined with parchment paper.

 Notes

-- If you do not have self-rising flour, you can substitute it with all-purpose flour, baking powder, and salt.
-Measure out 2 1/4 cups (270 gr) all-purpose flour, 1 TBSP baking powder, and 1/2 tsp of salt.
+- If you do not have self-rising flour, substitute it with all-purpose flour, baking powder, and salt.
+Measure out 270 grams (2 ¼ cups) all-purpose flour, 10 grams (1 tablespoon) baking powder, and ½ teaspoon of salt.
 Whisk the ingredients together in a large mixing bowl before adding the butter.

-- If you do not have salted butter, you can substitute it with unsalted butter and salt.
-Add 1/4 tsp of salt to the flour and whisk it together before adding in the butter.
-Use 1 stick (4 oz, 112 gr) unsalted butter in place of the salted butter.
+- If you do not have salted butter, substitute it with unsalted butter and salt.
+Add ¼ teaspoon of salt to the self-rising flour and whisk it together before adding in the unsalted butter.

 - This recipe works well with regular milk and buttermilk.
 Buttermilk will give your biscuits more of a tangy flavor.
 You can use any variety of milk you have on hand: skim, 1%, 2% or whole.
 Whole milk will give the biscuits a richer flavor.
 You can also use non-dairy milk if you prefer.

-- To make these biscuits gluten free: You can use any all-purpose gluten free baking blend in combination with 1 TBSP baking powder, and 1/2 tsp of salt.
+- To make these biscuits gluten free: You can use any all-purpose gluten free baking blend in combination with 1 tablespoon baking powder, and ½ teaspoon of salt.
 Whisk the ingredients together in a large mixing bowl before adding the butter.

 Recommended Products